Hamptons (Coastal) Interior Design

 Hamptons Interior Design Style

 It’s important to remember that The Hamptons is actually a region in the state of New York in America.
 Therefore, this style has different influences as it is founded in a country that was once a colony.
 America has Spanish, British and French influences.
 Some of the design elements from these countries are represented in Hamptons style.
-Which is a classic, elegant and sophisticated style.
+Which is a classic, elegant and sophisticated style that you can re-create through our furniture packages.

 Hamptons style is almost the opposite of Modern Coastal interior design which is more relaxed.